A boy smiles as he shows how he washes his hands in clean water.

 Ensure schools and health centres are equipped with gender-responsive, accessible WASH facilities

-At the household and community levels, WASH services are developed by residents in collaboration with NGOs, governments, the private sector and donors.
-The resulting water projects serve diverse populations—from small collections of households to large communities accessing water taps and kiosks through piped systems.
+At the household and community level, WASH services are developed by residents in collaboration with NGOs, governments, the private sector and donors.
+The resulting water projects serve diverse populations—from small collections of households to large communities accessing water taps and kiosks through piped gravity systems.
 Women are instrumental in choosing the location of the water points and participating on water management committees, often as leaders of the committees.

 ...